oeg-upm/dataeuropa-analysis/README.md

 ## Analysis
 The analysis phase is platform agnostic.
-The different data collection module will call the different analysis function.
+The different data collection modules will call the analysis functions.

 The analysis is composed of the following:
 * **Datasets .vs Datastories.**